kyang5/coursedescriptions/source/courses/comp171.rst

 COMP 171: Scripting Languages
 =============================

 Scripting languages are rapid prototyping languages that are used extensively.
-This course covers the principles, syntax and semantics of widely used scripting languages.
+This course covers the principles, syntax, and semantics of widely used scripting languages.

 Credit Hours
 -----------------------